 The restaurant, sandwiched between city hall, a furniture shop and the skeleton of a former wine bar, offers a breath of fresh, albeit eclectic, air to downtowners looking for good eats.

-Under the direction of Sean Fanelli, executive chef and general manager, Huvar’s new menu features salads loaded with organic greens, hot-pressed sandwiches, gourmet burgers and a selection of in-house, pecan- smoked bacon, in-house corned beef, pimento cheese and other goodies for sale by the pint or by the pound.
+Under the direction of Sean Fanelli, executive chef and general manager, Huvar’s new menu features salads loaded with organic greens, hot-pressed sandwiches, gourmet burgers and a selection of in-house-pecan- smoked bacon, in-house corned beef, homemade pimento cheese and other goodies for sale by the pint or by the pound.

 Fanelli, a Victoria native, left town when he was 18, and after 25 years away, preparing meals for Lady Bird Johnson, the Austin Council on Foreign Affairs and other dignitaries, he’s getting back to his roots.